 I definitely think a post is worthy.
 Some food for thought, what we’re fighting for at the Statehouse and City Hall level:

 Tags: charlestown, cyclist killed, death, ghost bike, Owen McGory

 Posted in advocacy | 1 Comment »

 There are a limited number of spots available.
-Applicants are chosen based on application date, and the applicant’s availability and willingness to commit.
-To qualify for enrollment, BOTH the completed application and payment (cash, check or money order) need to be submitted.
-Applicants not accepted to the program for whatever reason, will be notified and program fees will be returned.
-Fee waivers are available.
+Applicants are chosen based on application date, the applicant’s availability, and willingness to commit.
+To qualify for enrollment, BOTH the completed application and payment (cash, check or money order) or fee waiver must be submitted.
+Applicants who are not accepted for whatever reason, will be notified and program fees will be returned.